 Rosol is a traditional Polish soup made with chicken or veal broth and often served with small dumplings called kluski.
 It is a popular dish, especially during the colder months.

 Some variations of Rosol include adding vegetables such as carrots, parsley root, and celery, and sometimes even adding cream or sour cream to make it richer.
-It is usually served as a first course in traditional Polish cuisine.
+It is usually served as a first course in traditional Polish cuisine in the winter months.

 Zakąska is a traditional Polish dish that can be served as an appetizer or a side dish.
 It typically consists of a variety of different types of sliced meats and sausages, along with pickled vegetables such as cucumbers, onions, and peppers.